svenluijten/artisan-view/README.md

 ```

 ### Registering the service provider
-If you're using Laravel 5.5, you can skip this step.
-The service provider will have already been registered
+If you're using Laravel 5.5 or above, you can skip this step.
+The service provider will have already been
-thanks to auto-discovery.
+registered thanks to auto-discovery.

 Otherwise, register `Sven\ArtisanView\ServiceProvider::class` manually in your `AppServiceProvider`'s
 `register` method: